Beginner’s Guide to Troubleshooting Slow Pages in FusionReactor

 We should then see the WebRequest Transaction History screen, which displays a chronological list of requests in descending order.
 Right off the bat, we can see we have a problem – FusionReactor has even highlighted the slow request for us in bold red text:

-To dig deeper into the problem, click the details button on the right-hand side of the screen next to the request we want to analyze.
+To dig deeper into the problem of troubleshooting slow pages, click the details button on the right-hand side of the screen next to the request we want to analyze.
 You will then be taken to the Details screen.

 The Details screen can be a bit overwhelming at first, so let us focus on a few basics.
 In the upper left-hand corner of the Transaction Details section, we can see the request’s status, which indicates that the request finished successfully.
 We also can see some information about the script path and URL that was used in the request.
 In our case, the troublesome page was the aptly named /slow-page.cfm.